 Managing your credit is difficult at the best of times, but it can be truly overwhelming in during times of crisis, which sadly many of us find ourselves in at the moment.
 Consumer debt is often seen as bad when growing up, with many of us being advised to avoid it at all costs.
 The reality is that many of us rely on consumer debt, often just to survive.
 Not making minimum payments can harm your credit score and limit your options when looking to purchase a home.
-Now, contrary to what your mother told you, this is not the end of the world, and if you’re looking to manage your credit, no matter what your current financial situation here are some tips to help in managing your credit during these hard times.
+Now, contrary to what your parents told you, this is not the end of the world, and if you’re looking to manage your credit, no matter what your current financial situation, here are some tips to help in managing your credit during these hard times.

 Always make your minimum payments

 A common piece of advice is that we should never just pay our minimum payments on our credit cards, lines of credits, and personal loans.
 Though traditionally, this is good advice, when we’re facing financial uncertainty and challenging times, minimum might be all you can do.
 The fact of the matter is, a minimum payment is better than no payment.